+4.6.1.
 Cascaded inverters: a = 1

-Consider circuit of Figure 5.
-Assume the initial probability of component failure is .01 and input a = 1 is given.
-As initially no symptom has been detected, on average little is gained by making any measurement-all costs are nearly 1.
+Consider circuit of Fig. 5.
+Assume the initial probability of component failure is 0.01 and input a = 1 is given.
+As initially no symptom has been detected on average, little is gained by making any measurement-all costs are nearly 1.
 Compare the advantages and disadvantages of measuring b or e.
-If the value measured differs from the value predicted, then measuring closer to the input (or any previously measured value) produces a smaller conflict, and thus more information.
-For example, if we measure b to be 1, then we learn that A must be faulted, whereas measuring e = 0 tells us only that some component is faulty.
+If the value measured differs from the value predicted, then measuring closer to the input (or any previously measured value) produces as a smaller conflict, and thus more information.
+For example, if we measure b to be 1, then we learn that Amust be faulted, where measuring e = 0 tell us only that some component is faulty.
 On the other hand, measuring further away from the input is more likely to produce a discrepant value.
-That is, as there are a large number of intervening components, it is more likely that one will be faulted and thus produce an incorrect value.
+That is, as there is a large number of intervening components, it is more likely that one will be faulted and thus produce an incorrect value.
 These two effects tend to cancel each other, however, the probability of finding a particular value outweighs the expected cost of isolating the candidate from a set.
-In terms of entropy, every possible outcome contributes $p_i \log \frac{1}{p_i}$ but p_i dominates $\log \frac{1}{p_i}$.
+In terms of entropy, every possible outcome contributes $p_i \log p_i^{-1}$ but p_i dominates $\log p_i^{-1}$.
 In general for any cascaded sequence of components for which only the input is known, the best next measurement is the output of the sequence.
-These expected costs are enumerated under column headed a = 1 of Table 1.
+This is illustrated in Table 1.

+4.6.2.
 Cascaded inverters: a = 1, e = 0

 Suppose e is measured to be 0, violating the prediction and thus telling us that at least one of the components is faulted.
-The best next measurement is the one that is equidistant from the previous two measurements, c (see column a = 1, e = 0 of Table 1.
+The best next measurement is the one that is equidistant from the previous two measurements, c (Table 2).